purplacid/F25-NuclearICTeam7/README.md

 #### Challenge:
 Create a system specialized to **improve communication with authorities, administration, and the public** in the event of an emergency.
 The example solution outlined in the [Communication Subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Communication_Subproblem) includes a **public dashboard and a Bluesky alert bot**.

+---

+## Documents
+You can find the judging rubric, presentation template and group signups in this [google drive folder](https://drive.google.com/drive/folders/1HSpPK-RUN6NwezttZxGLrhhvPRYHUJKT?usp=sharing).
+Good luck and have fun!